mixmastamyk/console/docs/why.rst

     - Tons of obsolete capabilities are supported, crowding the docs

-    - New or experimental capabilities not supported, eg:
+    - New or experimental capabilities are *not* supported, eg:

         - Bracketed paste
         - Clipboard
         - Curly/colored underlines
         - Hyper-links

+      (And the maintainers have been resistant to add them.)

 Turns out that terminfo is a big pain in the butt and not even a full solution for all the trouble.
-The console package has implemented some support, but it's a bit of a curiosity at this point.
+The console package has implemented some support.
 Use ``import console.terminfo`` first thing or set ``PY_CONSOLE_USE_TERMINFO=1`` to try it out.

+However, generally the local detection should work fine on common terminal emulators. console will default to terminfo if it sees that the terminal is remote via an SSH connection, or the above environment variable has been set.

 Meanwhile, over at the Cheeseshop…